 Attic Elevators: Cost, Safety & Convenience

-Attic elevators come in a wide variety of styles and capacities.
+Attic elevators, also called attic lifts, come in a wide variety of styles and capacities.
 This article covers the most popular type.
-These attic elevators are smaller units meant to carry freight only; no people allowed on board.
-Also called attic lifts or storage lifts, they are motorized platforms that carry storage items and other cargo between floors in homes, garages and businesses.
-They act like mini freight elevators to carry storage into your attic.
+These attic elevators are smaller units meant to carry freight only.
+No people allowed on board.
+Instead, these motorized platforms carry storage items and other cargo between floors.
+Most are installed for home and garage attic storage.
+Even so, they work equally well for basements.
+Plus, you’ll find them in commercial settings too.
+Lifts act like mini freight elevators.
 They’re dumbwaiters for your stuff.
-They generally range in capacity from 200 to 500 pounds per trip.
+Typical carrying capacity ranges from 200 to 500 pounds per trip.

 Attic elevators carry storage items from living spaces and garages into,